How to Join

 Through Formal Recruitment, Potential New Members (PNM's) are afforded the best opportunity to meet every organization as all organizations participate in the Formal Recruitment process.
 Through this process, each fraternity is able to seek out new members who have outstanding leadership skills, high academic standards, and a commitment to community service.
 Formal Recruitment is the optimal time to join a fraternity as it is the only time during the year that every Interfraternity Council organization is accepting new members.

 In order to be eligible to participate in recruitment, you must be enrolled at Texas Tech and be a full-time student.
-Please read the Potential New Member Recruitment Rules to ensure you understand what is expected of you during the recruitment process (not accessible if not an enrolled student).

 Spring Informal Recruitment

 Informal Recruitment is held shortly after the start of the spring semester.
 While majority of the fraternities choose to participate in Informal Recruitment, it cannot be guaranteed that every organization will choose to do so.
-While Interfraternity Council facilitates the Informal Recruitment process, it is smaller and less structured that Formal Recruitment.
+While Interfraternity Council facilitates the Informal Recruitment process, it is smaller and less structured than Formal Recruitment.

 In order to be eligible for Spring Informal Recruitment, you must be a full-time registered Texas Tech student and register with the Interfraternity Council.
-Please read the Potential New Member Recruitment Rules to ensure you understand what is expected of you during the recruitment process.

 Multicultural Greek Council (MGC)

 The Texas Tech University's Multicultural Greek Council brings in new members to the community via recruitment, commonly referred to as Membership Intake.
+There are currently 5 fraternities and 7 sororities in the MGC Community.

 During each semester, chapters in the Multicultural Greek Council host programs, community service opportunities, and tabling events, during which students will have the opportunity to interact with different fraternities and sororities in the council.
 It is encouraged that interested students utilize those opportunities to engage with the current chapter members to discuss the specific processes for any organization they are interested in potentially joining.

 All MGC organizations have national membership guidelines that they must follow.
 These guidelines include a minimum GPA requirement specific to each chapter and proof of enrollment as an undergraduate student at Texas Tech.
+For questions about the process to join an MGC organization, please contact the Council Advisor, Taylor Harris, via taylor.harris@ttu.edu.

 National Pan-Hellenic Council (NPHC)

 Each NPHC organization has its own expectations for those interested in membership.
-Chapters host events throughout the year that are open to the campus community.
+The Council and Chapters host events throughout the year that are open to the campus community.
 If you are interested in a specific organization, it is highly encouraged that you communicate with current members of that organization directly to receive additional information.

 All NPHC organizations have national membership guidelines that they must follow.
 These guidelines include a minimum GPA requirement specific to each chapter and proof of enrollment as an undergraduate student at Texas Tech.
+For questions about the process to join an NPHC organization, please contact the Council Advisor, Robbie Guilford, via robbie.guilford@ttu.edu.

-College Panhellenic Council
+College Panhellenic Council (CPH)

 There are several opportunities for women to join the organizations of the Panhellenic Council.
 The majority of students join through the week-long Fall Formal Recruitment process.
 While some organizations will have open roster spots throughout the year, only some will choose to fill these spots through Continuous Open Bidding.